To help unscramble the truth, let’s talk a bit more about cholesterol.

-Another study3 documenting the dangers of egg yolks was published in 2012 by scientists at the Stroke Prevention & Atherosclerosis Research Centre in Ontario, Canada.
+Another study6 documenting the dangers of egg yolks was conducted at the Stroke Prevention & Atherosclerosis Research Centre in Ontario, Canada.
 The researchers looked at more than 1,200 people, average age 61, who already had artery disease, asking them about their daily diets and any other cardiovascular risk factors they might have, including smoking.
 Then, using carotid ultrasound imaging, the researchers found that those people who ate the most whole eggs had the most plaque-ridden arteries.

 The scientists also noted that the people who had eaten the most eggs over the years had even more plaque build-up than those with the highest cholesterol levels or body weights.